protegeproject/swrlapi/README.md

 SWRLAPI
 =======

-The SWRLAPI is a Java API for working with the [OWL](http://en.wikipedia.org/wiki/Web_Ontology_Language)-based [SWRL](http://www.w3.org/Submission/SWRL/) rule language.
+The SWRLAPI is a Java API for working with the [OWL](http://en.wikipedia.org/wiki/Web_Ontology_Language)-based [SWRL](http://www.w3.org/Submission/SWRL/) rule and [SQWRL](https://github.com/protegeproject/swrlapi/wiki/SQWRL) query langauges.
-It includes graphical tools for editing and executing rules.
+It includes graphical tools for editing and executing rules and queries.
-A SWRL-based OWL query language called [SQWRL](https://github.com/protegeproject/swrlapi/wiki/SQWRL) is also provided.

 See the [SWRLAPI Wiki](https://github.com/protegeproject/swrlapi/wiki) for documentation.